 Internal Medicine Program Clinical Sites

-Both Attendings and Residents hold clinics at this facility.
+Attending and Resident clinics are held at this facility.
 Several subspecialties are also housed here, including:

-Hampton Veterans' Administration Medical Center (VAMC) has 142 acute beds in medicine, surgery psychiatry, and neurology; 234 extended care beds in intermediate medicine, palliative (hospice) care, spinal cord injury and nursing home care; and a 294-bed rehabilitative residential care domiciliary for a total of 670 operating beds.
+The Hampton VA has 142 acute beds in medicine, surgery psychiatry, and neurology; 234 extended care beds in intermediate medicine, palliative (hospice) care, spinal cord injury and nursing home care; and a 294-bed rehabilitative residential care domiciliary for a total of 670 operating beds.

 Established in 1870, Hampton is the fourth oldest VA hospital in the country.
 The 33 major buildings are located on an 83.5-acre campus facing the Hampton Roads harbor and bounded by Interstate I-64.
 Research emphasis is on diseases related to aging and nutrition.
-Click here for a map of the campus.
+Click here for a campus map.

 Sentara Leigh Hospital (SLH) is a 250-bed acute care facility located at the center of the growth corridor serving Norfolk, Virginia Beach, and Chesapeake.
 The hospital is known for its Institute of Video Surgery, offering state-of-the-art techniques for general, urological, gynecological and orthopedic surgeries; its Orthopedic Specialty Center, recently ranked by U.S. News and World Reports as best in the nation, serves the majority of the area's joint replacement patients.
 Other services include a recently expanded Family Maternity Suite, a mobile mammography unit and breast and reconstructive surgery.